EldonGabriel/eldongabriel.github.io/_posts/2025-10-12-report-deploy-local-gpo-windows-security-policies-v1.0.0.md

-# 1.0 Deploying Local Group Policy for Windows Security
+# 1.0 Deploying Local GPO for Windows Security

 ## 1.1 Project Description
 The objective of this task was to establish a secure operational baseline for a standalone Windows 10 virtual machine.
 The project aimed to utilize Local Group Policy Objects (GPOs) to apply critical security configurations that protect against common attack vectors.
 The environment served as a validation point for moving from localized system management to a structured, policy-driven security model, ensuring that protocols and user rights align with organizational security requirements and the principle of least functionality.